Azordev/backend-template/README.md

 - Clone this repo
 - `npm install` to install all required dependencies
-- `npm run dev` or `npm run dev:dash` (with GUI-like experience on your terminal) to start the local server
+- `npm run dev` (with GUI-like experience on your terminal) to start the local server

 ### Set Environments